kaunel85/ong-bylaws/bylaws.md

 10. Each Member of the Chapter and each person living in the Chapter House will adhere to the Phi Delta Theta Alcohol Free Housing Policy.
-No alcohol, marijuana, or illegal substances shall be possessed, stored, administered or consumed on Nova Scotia Alpha property.
+No alcohol, marijuana, or illegal substances shall be possessed, stored, administered or consumed on Ontario Gamma property.

-11. If a Member is found to possess or consume alcohol, marijuana, or illegal substances on Nova Scotia Alpha property, the alcohol, marijuana, or illegal substance is to be confiscated and promptly disposed of by the Vice President, Warden, or if available a CAB member or Scotia Phi Club representative.
+11. If a Member is found to possess or consume alcohol, marijuana, or illegal substances on Ontario Gamma property, the alcohol, marijuana, or illegal substance is to be confiscated and promptly disposed of by the Vice President, Warden, or if available a CAB member or Steel City Club representative.
 A Judiciary Committee meeting will be called automatically.
     1. For any offence, the Executive Committee may decide that extreme circumstances may have occurred.
     If such extreme circumstances exist, the Executive Committee may motion for an immediate Membership review as prescribed by The Code.

-12. All Active Members with a previous semester GPA of below 2.7, or cumulative GPA below 2.3, will be subject to the Scholarship Plan as defined by the Scholarship Chairman.
+12. All Active Members with a previous semester GPA of below a 7, or cumulative GPA below 6, will be subject to the Scholarship Plan as defined by the Scholarship Chairman.
 The Scholarship Plan will be approved by the Executive Committee at the beginning of each academic year.
     1. Should a Member fail to follow the Scholarship Plan, they will be called to appear before the